-Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other regulatory authorities.
+Undesirable side effects caused by our product candidates could cause us or regulatory authorities such as the FDA and/or the EMA to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other regulatory authorities.
 In our recently completed Phase 2 clinical trials of beloranib, the main adverse events, or AEs, including those leading to premature treatment discontinuation, in patients dosed with beloranib, have been dizziness, sleep disturbances, principally manifested as delayed onset of sleep, as well as nausea and vomiting.
+We have disclosed four serious adverse events, or SAEs, in connection with our clinical trials.
+The first two SAEs were pulmonary embolism in our ZAF-201 clinical trial that were not attributed as related to beloranib by the principal investigators in the clinical trial.
+The third SAE was the recent patient death in the U.S. Phase 3 ZAF-311 clinical trial of beloranib that was a result of respiratory failure as a consequence of pulmonary embolism and the clinical investigator has attributed the patient death to be possibly related to beloranib.
+In connection with the fourth SAE, after the patient death discussed above, we were asked by the FDA to unblind the treatment assignment for a patient in our ongoing Phase 2b ZAF-203 clinical trial who had a pulmonary embolism and the patient was determined to have been treated with beloranib.
+Because of the patient death and the occurrence of thrombotic events in patients treated with beloranib, the FDA has instituted a partial clinical hold of beloranib.

 The safety data we have disclosed to date represents our interpretation of the data at the time of disclosure and it is subject to our further review and analysis.
-There have been no serious adverse events, or SAEs, attributed to beloranib in our completed clinical trials.
 However, SAEs that are not characterized by clinical investigators as possibly related to beloranib or SAEs that occur in small numbers may not be disclosed to the public until such time the various documents submitted to the FDA as part of the approval process are made public.
+Adverse events or AEs, including dizziness, sleep disturbances, principally manifested as delayed onset of sleep, as well as nausea and vomiting, likewise may not have been disclosed to the public until such time as the various documents submitted to the FDA as part of the approval process are made public.
 We are unable to determine if the subsequent disclosure of SAEs will have an adverse effect on our stock price.
 In addition, our interpretation of the safety data from our clinical trials is contingent upon the review and ultimate approval of the FDA or other regulatory authorities.
-The FDA or other regulatory authorities may not agree with our methods of analysis or our interpretation of the results.
+The FDA or other regulatory authorities may not agree with our methods of analyses or our interpretation of the results.